yireo/producteev-client/README.md

 This PHP client makes use of the Producteev API, authenticating using OAuth2 and depends on Guzzle.

 ## Status
-Alpha (not ready for production).
+Beta (not ready for production).
 Because of this, this library is not available on Packagist (yet).

 APIs tested:
 - `users/me`